 The Fund identifies individually, ECL's on those exposures that are assessed as credit impaired based on objective evidence of impairment.
 The Fund estimates loss provisioning on a non-performing categorised investment when there are quantitative or qualitative factors indicating that an individual mortgage investment may be impaired.
 The provision is determined as the expected shortfall between the outstanding balance and the mortgage security after accounting for cost of realisation.
+These loans are considered Stage 3 (or lifetime ECL credit impaired) under AASB terminology.
 Quantitative factors that trigger the Fund to assess the potential specific impairment of mortgages include:

-- i) the mortgage investment is in arrears and interest greater than 90 days is outstanding; - ii) the Fund has received no notice of refinance of the mortgage investment or sale of the secured property; and - iii) an assessment has been made that as at the date of the assessment the Responsible Entity forms the view that the principal loan amount owed to the Fund on any loan receivable will not be repaid in full.
+- i) the mortgage investment is in arrears and interest greater than 181 days is outstanding; - ii) the Fund has received no notice of refinance of the mortgage investment or sale of the secured property; and - iii) an assessment has been made that as at the date of the assessment the Responsible Entity forms the view that the principal loan amount and standard interest owed to the Fund on any loan receivable will not be repaid in full.